 Consumers must be able to request and obtain data being collected about them; companies must disclose what data they are collecting upon request.

-Consumers must be able to request and obtain whether the data being collected about them is being sold; companies must disclose to whom consumer data is being sold upon request.
+Right to know what Consumer data is being sold, and to Whom Consumers must be able to request and obtain whether the data being collected about them is being sold; companies must disclose to whom consumer data is being sold upon request.

-Consumers shall have the right to direct a company not to sell data being collected about them; companies shall comply upon request.
+Right to say no to Consumer data being sold Consumers shall have the right to direct a company not to sell data being collected about them; companies shall comply upon request.

-Companies may not restrict or modify services based on a Consumer’s request to obtain or restrict Consumer data.
+Right to Equal Service and Price Companies may not restrict or modify services based on a Consumer’s request to obtain or restrict Consumer data.
 Companies may not charge fees to Consumers in order to request or obtain Consumer data.

 Companies may be subject to civil suit for damages, as well as fines ranging from $1,000 – $3,000 per incident.